algorandfoundation/docs/docs/get-details/dapps/smart-contracts/debugging.md

 2020/08/25 14:05:38 devtools://devtools/bundled/js_app.html?experiments=true&v8only=false&ws=localhost:9392/091d04a69152223ae84c8b40271c3d62f8490ea9b795aae95868932163f89735
 ```

 This will launch the debugger process and return an endpoint that is listening for connections.
-This process can be connected to directly with the Chrome Developer Tools.
+This process can be connected to directly with the Chrome Developer Tools (CDT).
 The simplest way to do this is to enter `chrome://inspect/` into the address bar of the browser, click “Configure” to add “localhost:9392”, and select the Algorand TEAL Debugger in the Remote Target Section (click on the inspect link).

 !!! note "A note about ports"
     You may have to pass a specific port to the tealdbg command line tool to prevent it from trying to use a port that is already being used.
 For example if you have the sandbox running and you'd like to run the tealdbg on the host machine.